 Political scientists working on formal models of politics, for example, use computer programs to solve complex systems of equations within a few minutes.
 If I could reactivate former ten million Francs supercomputer Cray X-MP/28, it would probably need hours to deliver the solutions to the same equations.
 Or look at empirical political research that applies advanced statistical models.
 Some of these models still require hours if not days to be estimated.
 And sometimes, even computers with processors outperforming those of our huge yellow friend by a factor of 25 or more, fail to deliver any results, because the estimations do not converge.

-So even though I sometimes wish myself back in time when political science was more about sitting down in a comfortable armchair and philosphizing about how the world works and should work, our profession nowadays is not at all like that.
-However, the next time I’m waiting for my computer to deliver results, I can sit down on what probably is the world’s most expensive furniture arrangement and have a cup of coffee.
+So even though I sometimes wish myself back in time when political science was about sitting down in a comfortable armchair to contemplate how the world works or should work, our profession nowadays is not at all like that.
+However, the next time I am waiting for my computer to deliver some numbers I can sit down on what probably is one of the world’s most expensive furniture arrangements and have a cup of coffee.